 These are challenges that SAP customers face with getting good quality information on indirect access.

 So how do we help?

 We use our research orientation to open up indirect access information to SAP customers putting them in a better position to negotiate with SAP on indirect access.

 Our Offering in Indirect Access

-Our indirect access consulting combines our research, with publishing and accessing our network to find out what is actually happening with indirect access.
+Our indirect access consulting combines our research, with publishing and accessing our network to find out what is happening with indirect access.
 This means that we can help companies that are faced with indirect access charges know what is reasonable and customary, and what other companies that have gone through indirect access have been able to negotiate.

 Hover over each bullet or plus sign to see more explanation.
 To move to a different bullet point, just “hover off” and then hover over the new bullet.